-How to make money when you declutter and sell stuff
+How to make money when you declutter and sell stuff online

-Decluttering offers a great opportunity to make some money from the things that have been hidden in your cupboards collecting dust.
+Decluttering offers a great opportunity to make some money from the things that have been hidden in your cupboards, collecting dust.
 It's a win-win situation - you get a clutter-free space and make some extra cash.

 Your stuff is someone else’s treasure